 2. A water-bath canner may only be used for high acid foods such as tomatoes, fruits, rhubarb, sauerkraut, pickles, and jams/jellies.
 A pressure canner MUST be used for low acid foods including vegetables, meats, and stews.

-3. Use only modern canning recipes from reliable sources (especially when first starting out).
+3. Use only modern canning recipes from reliable sources (especially when first learning canning as a beginner).